pyxem/kikuchipy/doc/load_save_patterns.rst

 Supported EBSD formats
 ======================

-Currently, KikuchiPy has readers and writers for the following file formats:
+Currently, kikuchipy has readers and writers for the following file formats:

 .. _supported-formats-table: